-Taking care of a newborn can be hard.
 You’re sleep deprived, tired, and probably feeling anxious from personal and social expectations on what comes next.
+Is this postpartum depression?

 You cry often and without an apparent reason.
 You’re more irritable than usual, and sometimes you even feel like getting away from everyone — including your baby.